 Four ear tip options give a good chance of finding a decent fit, and the cable is flat, like a strand of tagliatelle.
 Magnets keep the earbuds together when not in use.

 Pairing is a doddle (even more so using an Apple device).
-They don't support some iOS 14 features, including automatic switching to another device or hands-free Siri support.
+They don't support some more recent iOS features, including automatic switching to another device or hands-free Siri support.
 And there’s no noise cancelling either.
 But with the correct seal you’ll still enjoy good levels of passive noise isolation.

 Audio quality is good and the Flex offer a considered, smooth sound profile that’s preferable to one that is harsh or bright through the upper frequencies.
 A solid bet at this end of the market.